tml-ncat/macro-micro-healthcare-accessibility/Data_sources.md

 - **Website**: [https://www.nconemap.gov/](https://www.nconemap.gov/)
 - Comprehensive portal for North Carolina GIS data
 - Includes parcels, infrastructure, administrative boundaries, and more
-- Primary source for parcel data used in this analysis
+- Primary source for parcel data and hospital data used in this analysis

 ### Topographic and Base Maps
 **U.S. Geological Survey (USGS) - The National Map**